Attacks On Egypt's Christians Increase

-The violence that has gripped Egypt since the removal of President Mohamed Morsi has increased tensions between the majority Sunni Muslims and minority Christian communities.
-Reverend Mikhail is a Christian pastor in Alexandria.
-For safety concerns he asked us not to use his first name or the name of his church.
+The violence that has gripped Egypt since the removal of President Mohammed Morsi has increased tensions between the majority Sunni Muslims and minority Christian communities.
+Rev. Mikhail is a Christian pastor in Alexandria.
+For safety concerns, he asked us not to use his first name or the name of his church.

-MIKHAIL: Yes, unfortunately since August 14th, there's been tens of attacks against church properties throughout Egypt, mostly in the southern part of the country, but also in the city of Suez.
-There have been attacks on church buildings, on Christian schools, Christian bookshops, even Christian orphanages, which is very, very, of course, regrettable.
+MIKHAIL: Yes, unfortunately since Aug.
+14th, there's been tens of attacks against church properties throughout Egypt, mostly in the southern part of the country, but also in the city of Suez.
+There have been attacks on church buildings, on Christian schools, Christian bookshops, even Christian orphanages - which is very, very, of course, regrettable.

 MARTIN: Can you tell us why Christians are being targeted now?

 MARTIN: You've been in Egypt for more than 20 years.
-Given that perspective, as a leader in the religious community, do you think this is as momentary crisis that will pass or does what's happening portend larger problems in terms of relations between Christians and Muslims, and the political situation in general?
+Given that perspective, as a leader in the religious community, do you think this is a momentary crisis that will pass?
+Or does what's happening portend larger problems, in terms of relations between Christians and Muslims and the political situation, in general?

 MIKHAIL: I believe that this is a temporary stage.
-The country since 2011 has been heading towards a democratic, free, just country.
-Relations between us and most Muslim people have been excellent and they are actually improving over time.
+The country, since 2011, has been heading toward a democratic, free, just country.
+Relations between us and most Muslim people have been excellent, and they are actually improving over time.
 What is happening now is happening from a small minority.
-Unfortunately they're a very vocal minority, they're an angry minority, and it is armed.
+Unfortunately it's a very vocal minority, it's an angry minority; and it is armed.

-But I think that most people are confident that this is a passing stage and that things both on the political front and the sectarian front are going to improve because we see a trend, as long-term trend in that direction.
+But I think that most people are confident that this is a passing stage, and that things both on the political front and the sectarian front are going to improve because we see a trend, a long-term trend in that direction.

-MARTIN: Reverent Mikhail is a Christian pastor in Alexandria, Egypt.
+MARTIN: Rev. Mikhail is a Christian pastor in Alexandria, Egypt.
 He joined us on the line from there.
-Reverend Mikhail, thank you so much.
+Rev. Mikhail, thank you so much.